-The Board is comprised of nine members, eight of whom were designated by Energy Transfer and one of whom was designated by EIG Management Company, LLC ("EIG Management") pursuant to a Board Representation Agreement (the "Board Representation Agreement") among us, the General Partner, Energy Transfer, and EIG Veteran Equity Aggregator, L.P. (along with its affiliated funds, "EIG"), entered into on April 2, 2018 (the "Transactions Date") in connection with our private placement to EIG and FS Energy and Power Fund ("FS Energy") of Preferred Units and warrants to purchase common units of the Partnership (the "Warrants").
-Under the Board Representation Agreement, EIG Management has the right to designate one member of the Board for so long as EIG and FS Energy own, in the aggregate, more than 5% of the Partnership's outstanding common units (taking into account the common units issuable upon conversion of the Preferred Units and exercise of the Warrants).
-EIG Management has designated Matthew S. Hartman to serve on the Board.
-Four members of the Board are independent as defined under the independence standards established by the NYSE and the SEC.
+The Board is comprised of eight members, all of whom were designated by Energy Transfer.
+Pursuant to a Board Representation Agreement (the "Board Representation Agreement") among us, the General Partner, Energy Transfer, EIG Veteran Equity Aggregator, L.P. (along with its affiliated funds, "EIG"), and EIG Management Company, LLC ("EIG Management"), entered into on April 2, 2018 (the "Transactions Date") in connection with our private placement to EIG and FS Specialty Lending Fund (formerly known as FS Energy and Power Fund) ("FSSL") of Preferred Units and warrants to purchase common units of the Partnership (the "Warrants"), EIG Management has the right to designate one member of the Board for so long as EIG and FSSL own, in the aggregate, more than 5% of the Partnership's outstanding common units (taking into account the common units issuable upon conversion of the Preferred Units and exercise of the Warrants).
+EIG Management has not designated a board member following the resignation of its previous designee, Matthew S. Hartman, on November 20, 2023.
+Three members of the Board are independent as defined under the independence standards established by the NYSE and the SEC.
 Although the NYSE does not require a publicly traded limited partnership like us to have a majority of independent directors on the Board or to establish a compensation committee or a nominating committee, the Board has elected to have a standing compensation committee (the "Compensation Committee").
-We do not have a nominating committee in light of the fact that Energy Transfer and EIG currently collectively appoint all of the members of the Board.
+We do not have a nominating committee in light of the fact that Energy Transfer and EIG currently collectively have the right to appoint all of the members of the Board.